skiptools/skipapp-databake/README.md

 # DataBake

-This app demonstrates using a local database in a Skip app using the SkipSQL package to update an embedded database.
+This app demonstrates using a local database in a [Skip Lite](https://skip.tools) app using the SkipSQL package to update an embedded database.

 ![Screenshot](https://assets.skip.tools/skipapp-databake-dev-screenshot.png)